nickrusso42518/sauto2/m3/README.md

 The `data_ref/` directory contains example JSON responses from the various API calls used in the course, as well as sample logs/artifacts.
+It also includes the `calc.exe` application for sample submission.